You might be GDPR-compliant, but what about your outside partners and vendors?

 You can unsubscribe from our newsletter by clicking on the unsubscribe link provided at the end of each newsletter.

-Over the past few weeks, we've shared our progress in updating MailerLite to help our users achieve GDPR compliance.
+We've shared our progress in updating MailerLite to help our users achieve GDPR compliance.
 If you missed our previous articles, we have listed them below for your convenience.

 Covers our new solutions that address right to be forgotten, proof of subscriber consent, and identifying EU users.